Narita International Airport: Terminal 2 and the second runway "B"

-On November 26, 1986, the airport authority began work on Phase II, a new terminal and runway north of the airport's original main runway.
+On 26 November 1986, the airport authority began work on Phase II, a new terminal and runway north of the airport's original main runway.
 To avoid the problems that plagued the first phase, the Minister of Transport promised in 1991 that the expansion would not involve expropriation.
-Residents in surrounding regions were compensated for the increased noise-pollution with home upgrades and soundproofing.
+Residents in surrounding regions were compensated for the increased noise-pollution with home upgrades and soundproofing and this improvements continues until to this day.

-Terminal 2 opened on December 4, 1992, at a cost of $1.36 billion.
+Terminal 2 opened on 4 December 1992, at a cost of $1.36 billion.
 The new terminal had approximately 1.5 times the space of the older terminal, but its anti-congestion benefits were delayed because of the need to close and renovate much of the older terminal.
 The airport's land situation also meant that the taxiway to the new terminal was one-way for much of its length, and that taxi times between the terminal and runway were up to 30 minutes.

-The Runway B (16L/34R) opened on April 17, 2002, in time for the World Cup events held in Korea and Japan that year.
+The Runway B (16L/34R) opened on 17 April 2002, in time for the World Cup events held in Korea and Japan that year.
 However, its final length of 2180 m, much shorter than its original plan length of 2500 m, left it too short to accommodate Boeing 747s.
 The runway was further impeded by a three-story concrete building in the path of its taxiway, which the Union had constructed in 1966, forcing the taxiway to bend inward toward the runway.
 This imposed restrictions on the number of aircraft that could use the runway, since it was impossible for an aircraft to safely pass through the curve in the taxiway while another aircraft was using the runway.
-Runway B's limitations were made particularly apparent following the 2009 crash of FedEx Express Flight 80, which shut down Runway A and forced some heavy aircraft to divert to other airports such as nearby Tokyo Haneda Airport.
+Runway B's limitations were made particularly apparent following the 2009 crash of FedEx Express Flight 80, which shut down Runway A and forced some heavy aircraft to divert to other airports such as nearby Haneda Airport.

 The Runway B was extended northward to 2500 m on October 22, 2009, allowing an additional 20,000 flights per year.
 In 2008, the Supreme Court of Japan ruled in favor of the airport authority regarding ownership of Union-occupied land in the path of the taxiway, allowing the taxiway to be modified to provide enough room for safe passing.
 The building remained in place until August 2011, when authorities removed it under a court order; 500 police officers were dispatched to provide security for the operation while 30 airport opponents protested.
 Beginning on October 20, 2011, the airport was approved to allow simultaneous landings and take-offs from the A and B runways.
 The approval allowed the airport to increase annual take offs from 220,000 to 235,000 and increase hourly departure capacity from 32 to 46.
 The parallel runways are 2.5 km apart.